shaundon/codakuma-website/_posts/2020-08-22-adventures-in-swiftui-maps.markdown

 I think idea is that you'll use these annotations to denote points of interest on a map — for example, dropping pins to display search results.
 In my case, I wanted to draw a continuous line, which doesn't really fit into any of the available annotation types.

-One way to do this within the constaints of the API might be to draw a single `MapAnnotation` which is a single complex polygon to represent the route.
+One way to do this within the constaints of the API might be to draw a single `MapAnnotation` which is a complex polygon to represent the route.
 This might be possible, but it sounded very complex and a bit hacky, as I'd need to translate GPS coordinates into points accurately.

 I figured an easier solution would be just to drop a `MapAnnotation` for each GPS coordinate in the workout.
 If the GPS pings are close together enough, the annotations will overlap to produce a continuous line.
 Here's how that looked: